 - The Custer State Park coyote hunting season is open December 26, 2019 - April 30, 2020.

 - Free access permits are no longer required.

 - No hunting allowed within 200 yards of any public access road or building in Custer State Park.

 A person must have their applicable License and Access Permit with them while hunting.

-Access Permit holders are responsible for leaving the property they are hunting in the same condition as they found it.
+Hunters are responsible for leaving the property they are hunting in the same condition as they found it.